Renatuscape/Nyarlathopet/README.md

 ↪️ All interface text and alerts should be stored in JSON
 * Create loader class for UiText[Language].json
 * Create repository for text snippets and their ID
-* Implement use of the text repository across all classes that display test
+* Implement use of the text repository across all classes that display text

 **Load Horror objects**
 * ✅ Create loader class for Horrors.json